 Horseshoe Meadows Road – Access to Lone Pine, severely damaged by a rock slide.
 No known open date.
 No cars means a 15 mile walk at least until you have fair hitching opportunities, if walking is allowed through the closure.
 Locals hope this will be open sometime in July.

 Onion Valley Road (to Kearsarge) – Access to Independence.
-Snow clear below 8500′ as of April 15.
-Estimated to open May 7-18 this year
+OPEN as of April 28.

 (Other passes such as Shepherd and Taboose will be very difficult to cross and will drop hikers near the middle of nowhere.
 I have hiked them and I do not recommend them except in non-snowy conditions.)